 April 22 & 23, 2016 | Bellevue, Washington

 We’re celebrating National Sibling Month and the 25th anniversary of the Sibling Support Project by honoring brothers and sisters—the family members who will have the longest-lasting relationships with people with special needs.
 This will be a wonderful gathering of parents, students, service providers and sibs of all ages from around the world.
 We hope you can join us!

 Can't join us for this Seattle-area event?
 Check out the Upcoming Events in the column to the right!

-The Sibling Support Project is a national effort dedicated to the life-long concerns of brothers and sisters of people who have special health, developmental, or mental health concerns.
+About the Sibling Support Project: Founded in 1990, the Sibling Support Project is the first national program dedicated to the life-long and ever-changing concerns of millions of brothers and sisters of people with special health, developmental, and mental health concerns.

 The Sibling Support Project is proud to be a part of the Kindering Center.